rjmill/minimal-gulp-starter/README.md

 This is my minimal gulp starter.
 It's basically just gulp and browser-sync.

-I like to start building things with vanilla web, but gulp/browser-sync are too convenient to pass up when starting off.
+I like to start building things with vanilla web, but gulp/browser-sync are too convenient to pass up when starting a new project.

 Requirements